minprog/app-studio/Installation/Android/content.md

 - The device will load and boot up, which will take a while.
 It will then show the home screen, and after some waiting, your new app will show!

     ![](app.png)

+## Troubleshooting

+Ran into trouble?
+Contact the staff!
+It's important to get started quickly.
+You only have to do the above once, so get help now and you'll be set for the remainder of the course!